How High-Performance Management Can Improve Your Organization’s Productivity

 An organizational concept that drives the success of most businesses is called high-performance management.
 The backbone of any company is comprised of the people they employ.
 The key to any company’s success is its employees’ collective performance on the job.
 Many businesses are successful in the short term, but the longevity of that success is dependent on the ongoing development of an organization’s team.
-The eLeaP continuous performance management system provides organizations with powerful options to attract and retain high caliber team members.
+The eLeaP People Success Platform, which includes a continuous performance management system, provides organizations with powerful options to attract and retain high-caliber team members.

 Just as industries adapt and change with market fluctuations, so must the organizations and the people within them.
 High-performance management is a means of ensuring employees are keeping up, not only with the status quo but also with the progression of their respective industries.

 High-performance management is not to be confused with micromanagement.
 Micromanagement is a term used for situations in which supervisors monitor their subordinates’ work tasks and productivity levels in an extreme or overbearing way.
 Micromanaged employees often feel as if their manager is “breathing down their neck,” not giving them enough physical or figurative space to effectively do their job.
 This creates a barrier to their productivity.

 If employees are feeling micromanaged, it can have the opposite effect compared to good high-performance management.
 Team members who feel micromanaged will often develop resentment and defiance toward their superiors.
 They will experience diminished confidence and creativity, won’t feel empowered in their job role, and will be less productive and less successful.

 Fed-up employees typically end up finding somewhere else to work.
 Altogether, this leads to high turnover, which can unravel the structure of an organization over time.
 This is due to the time and money spent hiring and training new employees, only for them to continue leaving.
 Micromanagement dooms an organization from the inside.

 Finding a Middle Ground